History of Bridgerton in Timeline

 January 27, 2021: Netflix Announces Viewership Numbers

-On January 27, 2021, Netflix announced that 82 million households had watched at least two minutes of the first season of Bridgerton, amounting to 625 million hours viewed.
+On January 27, 2021, Netflix announced that 82 million households watched at least two minutes of Bridgerton's first season, amounting to 625 million hours viewed.

-In March 2021, production began on the second season of Bridgerton.
+In March 2021, production on the second season of Bridgerton began, starting the filming process.

-On April 5, 2021, Charithra Chandran joined the cast as Edwina, Rupert Young joined as a new character, Shelley Conn was cast as Mary, and Calam Lynch was cast as Theo Sharpe.
+On April 5, 2021, Charithra Chandran joined the cast as Edwina.
+Also, Rupert Young was cast as a new character, Shelley Conn was cast as Mary, and Calam Lynch was cast as Theo Sharpe in Bridgerton.

-On April 13, 2021, creator Van Dusen announced on Twitter that the series had been renewed for a third and fourth season.
+On April 13, 2021, creator Van Dusen announced on Twitter that Bridgerton had been renewed for a third and fourth season.

 April 2021: Renewal for Seasons Three and Four

-In April 2021, Bridgerton was renewed for both a third and a fourth season.
+In April 2021, Bridgerton was renewed for a third and fourth season, further expanding the series.

 May 2021: Netflix Orders Queen Charlotte Prequel Series

-In May 2021, Netflix ordered a limited prequel series from Shondaland centered on young Queen Charlotte.
-The series was written by Rhimes, who also served as executive producer alongside Betsy Beers and Tom Verica.
-The Queen Charlotte character does not appear in the Bridgerton novels.
+In May 2021, Netflix ordered a limited prequel series from Shondaland to focus on young Queen Charlotte, a character who does not appear in the Bridgerton novels.
+Rhimes wrote the spin-off and served as executive producer alongside Betsy Beers and Tom Verica.

-In May 2021, the Royal Borough of Windsor and Maidenhead refused permission to build a film set for the second season in Sunninghill Park near Windsor.
+In May 2021, the Royal Borough of Windsor and Maidenhead refused permission to build a film set for the second season of Bridgerton in Sunninghill Park near Windsor.

 On May 28, 2021, Rupert Evans joined the cast as Edmund Bridgerton, the late patriarch of the Bridgerton family.